 It turns out to be yet another smart bit of technology built into Windows Home Server. […] continuedRead more

 If you are using Microsoft Office 2007 and Windows Desktop Search 3.1, then you should install a small update to the search program.
-The “2007 Office System Converter: Microsoft Filter Pack” will allow Windows Desktop Search to index the new file formats in Office 2007 – .DOCX, .XLSX, .PPTX and the rest. […] continuedRead more
+The “2007 Office System Converter: Microsoft Filter Pack” will allow Windows Desktop Search to index the new file formats in Office 2007 – .DOCX, .XLSX, […] continuedRead more

 I’ll be available by phone, probably only occasionally most days until late afternoon.
 I’ll be checking e-mail and responding in the evenings.